atropos-null/LS/py109/py109_studyguide.md

 print(sys.getrefcount(x))  # Shows count + 1 (due to the temporary reference as an argument)
 ```

+### Differences from Other Languages

+1. Dynamic vs. Static Typing: Unlike statically typed languages like Java or C++, Python uses dynamic typing:
+* Variable types are determined at runtime
+* Variables can be reassigned to different types
+* No type declarations are required

+2. Interpreted vs. Compiled: Python is generally considered an interpreted language, though it technically compiles to bytecode first:
+* Python code is compiled to bytecode (.pyc files)
+* The Python Virtual Machine (PVM) interprets this bytecode

+This differs from languages like C/C++ that compile directly to machine code.

+3. Global Interpreter Lock (GIL): One significant difference is Python's Global Interpreter Lock:
+* The GIL allows only one thread to execute Python bytecode at a time
+* This simplifies memory management but can limit multi-threading performance
+* This is a major difference from languages like Java or C# that support true concurrency

+4. Pass by Object Reference: Python uses a "pass by object reference" model:
+* When you assign variables or pass arguments, you're working with references to objects
+*  When you modify mutable objects (like lists), changes affect all references to that object
+*  When you reassign variables, you're creating new references.
+This behavior is sometimes described as "pass by assignment" and differs from strictly "pass by value" or "pass by reference" languages.

 ### Hashability

 A **hash value** is essentially a numeric "fingerprint" of data.
 When Python needs to store or look up objects in dictionaries or sets, it uses this fingerprint instead of comparing entire objects.